How technology is advancing correctional officer training

 Implementing new educational technologies not only helps attract new recruits and retain current staff, but can also support a comprehensive training program, improve recordkeeping for administrative staff and reduce costs for government agencies.

-CorrectionsOne recently spoke with Terence Davis, director of statewide training for the Tennessee Department of Correction, about how educational technology is improving corrections training and recruitment in his state.
+CorrectionsOne spoke with Terence Davis, director of statewide training for the Tennessee Department of Correction, about how educational technology is improving corrections training and recruitment in his state.

 With the current recruitment and retention crisis in corrections, how important is it that correctional facilities embrace new technologies to improve training opportunities?

 It is really important because of the cross section of the people we are trying to attract and recruit into corrections.
 We are recruiting from multiple generations, including millennials and Gen Z. I think they are going to be looking for more technology in the work environment as part of the work they do and even on the recruiting end, they are using technology to be able to gain information about the places they may choose to work.
 Incorporating technology into the recruitment process, onboarding and training is essential for corrections and state agencies across the country.

 How is the Tennessee of Department of Correction using digital technologies to transform the delivery of training?

 We have deployed a learning management system (LMS) that allows us to put our curriculum into an eLearning format and then use tablets in the classroom.

 When new recruits go through training, they are able to log into the LMS and then engage with the lesson plan in an eLearning environment.
 They are able to follow along with the instructor and go forward or backward in the curriculum to review materials they may have missed or want to read over again.
 They are also asked questions individually to ensure they are staying connected to the material and digesting what they are learning.

 We also use tablets for pre-service activities like psychological testing.
 Potential cadets take the psychological exam online and then the doctor proctors those testing materials remotely.